Cause of death revealed for ‘Margaritaville’ singer Jimmy Buffett

 Buffett announced in May that he had “wound up back in the hospital” after a check-up in Boston.
 He did not say at the time what medical issue he was dealing with, but remained light-hearted, telling fans: “Growing old is not for sissies, I promise you.
 I also will promise you, that when I am well enough to perform, that is what I’ll be doing in the land of She-Crab soup.”

-He played his last show, a surprised appearance in Rhode Island, in early July, according to his obituary.
+He played his last show, a surprise appearance in Rhode Island, in early July, according to his obituary.

 In lieu of flowers, Buffett’s family has asked that donations be made to his foundation, Singing for Change; Brigham and Women’s Hospital; the Dana Farber Cancer Institute; or the MD Anderson Cancer Center.